ikraamg/google_homepage/README.md

 # google_homepage
 Aim: To re-create the Google home-page to improve HTML/CSS skills.
+Original website was used minimally, only for colour and button styles

 Skills Learnt:
 HTML -  General use/syntax &